 Actually, many fibro victims fall into this category.
-A migraineur is a person with a sensitive nervous system, often light sleepers, affected by weather, toxins, odors and bright lights.
-They are hardworking and attentive to their environment and feelings of others.
+A migraineur is a person with a sensitive nervous system, often light sleepers, affected by weather, toxins, odors, and bright lights.
+They are hardworking and attentive to their environment and the feelings of others.

 They often have tight muscles and dysregulated blood vessels.
 Serotonin levels are also reduced during a migraine yet return to normal when the headache is resolved.
 This explains how migraines correlate so well with fibromyalgia and symptoms.